 Private third-party pay

 If you don't qualify for funding through the Veterans Independence Program or CSIL funding, you might be able to get home care covered by a private insurance plan.
 Many insurers offer a cost-sharing provision for professional home care for seniors.
 Typically, insurers for motor vehicle accidents, long-term care, retirement benefit plans, and extended healthcare coverage will pay for home care if you are a current recipient and meet certain qualifications.

-Find local, trusted care.
-Just the way you like it.
-Whatever your care needs may be.
 With WeBookCare, chances are, you will.
-To find your favorite WeBookCare Caregiver, you must know how to search for one that is the right fit for your situation and to book a Meet & Greet.
+To find your favorite WeBookCare Health Care Worker, you must know how to search for one that is the right fit for your situation and to book a Meet & Greet.
 When starting your search, here are a few important things to keep in mind:

-- Understand Your Home Care Needs.
-There are many home care services WeBookCare Caregivers can provide.
-Review the list of home care services available on WeBookCare, you’ll be able to start your search here.
-Read more about home care services.
+- Understand Your Care Needs.
+There are many care services WeBookCare Health Care Workers can provide.
+Review the list of care services available on WeBookCare, you’ll be able to start your search here.
+Read more about care services.